Finding the right therapist is an important first step on your mental health journey.

 The process is more important than the actual result.
 The act of thinking and writing will help you more clearly understand what you’re looking for, which you can then communicate to your therapist.

 It can also be useful to learn a bit more about the different kinds of therapy available to you.
-Cognitive behavioral therapy (CBT), interpersonal psychotherapy (IPT), dialectical behavioral therapy (DBT), and psychodynamic therapy are all popular approaches.
+Cognitive behavioral therapy (CBT), interpersonal psychotherapy (IPT), dialectical behavioral therapy (DBT), and are all popular approaches.
 Reading through the descriptions may give you a better idea of what approach is right for you.
 This is also something to discuss with your therapist at your first session.